iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/image_collections.rst

 Rather than masking every single possible pixel value, we can use ``ee.Image.bitwiseAnd()`` (`documenation <https://developers.google.com/earth-engine/apidocs/ee-image-bitwiseand>`__) to select pixels where the specific bit is set.
-For Landsat 8 SR products:
+For Landsat 8 Collection 2, Level 2 (surface reflectance) products:

-- bit 3 corresponds to cloud shadow
+- bit 1 corresponds to dilated cloud
+- bit 2 corresponds to cirrus clouds
-- bit 5 corresponds to cloud
+- bit 3 corresponds to clouds
-- bit 7 corresponds to high confidence cloud shadow
+- bit 4 corresponds to cloud shadow

 .. note::

-    For a full list of which bits correspond to what, see the `data catalog <https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_SR#bands>`__ and
+    For a full list of which bits correspond to what, see the `USGS Data Format Control Book <https://www.usgs.gov/media/files/landsat-8-9-olitirs-collection-2-level-2-data-format-control-book>`__
-    scroll down to the `pixel_qa` band to view the bitmask.
+    - information about the ``QA_Pixel`` band is found in section 3.2 (page 8).

-So, to mask out all of the cloud pixels, we would use:
+So, to select all of the cloud pixels, we would use:

 .. code-block:: javascript

-    var qa = image.select('pixel_qa');
+    var qa = image.select('QA_PIXEL');
-    var cloud = qa
+    var cloud = qa.bitwiseAnd(1 << 3)
-      .bitwiseAnd(1 << 5)

 This uses the `left-shift <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Left_shift>`__ (``<<``) operator to compare the left-hand side (``1``) to the left by the right-hand side number of bits.
 Written in 16-bit